root-project/root/cint/README.txt

  Masaharu Goto

-  Please contact the author for bugs and requests by sending an e-mail to cint@root.cern.ch.
-You can also send message to 'rootdev@root.cern.ch' or 'roottalk@root.cern.ch' for generic questions.
+  Please contact the author for bugs and requests by sending an e-mail to root-cint@cern.ch.
+You can also send message to 'rootdev@cern.ch' or 'roottalk@cern.ch' for generic questions.

   Bugs are tend to be fixed very quickly.
 (Normally 1-2 days.)